Colin Powell endorses Joe Biden for president

 WASHINGTON (Reuters) - Former Secretary of State and Chairman of the Joint Chiefs of Staff Colin Powell on Sunday endorsed Democratic former U.S. Vice President Joe Biden, becoming the first major Republican to publicly back Donald Trump’s rival ahead of November’s election.

-Powell, who led the U.S. military during the 1991 Gulf War under Republican former President George H.W.
-Bush and later led the U.S. Department of State under President George W. Bush, said Trump was “ineffective” and has only gotten worse since he took office.
+Powell, who led the U.S. military during the 1991 Gulf War in Iraq under Republican former President George H.W.
+Bush and later led the Department of State under President George W. Bush, said Trump has “drifted away” from the U.S. Constitution and posed a danger the country and its democracy.

-“I cannot in any way support President Trump this year,” Powell, who did not vote for Trump in 2016, told CNN in an interview.
+“I cannot in any way support President Trump this year,” Powell, who did not vote for the Republican president in 2016, told CNN.
 Asked if he would vote for Biden, he added: “I will be voting for him.”

+Trump, who has been critical of the Iraq war, in a tweet called Powell “a real stiff.”

+Powell is the latest former top military officer to rebuke Trump in the wake of sweeping mass protests aimed at fighting racial injustice spurred by the May 25 death of an unarmed black man in Minnesota.

 Reporting by Susan Heavey; Editing by Lisa Shumaker